prody/ProDy/doc/examples/dynamics/pca/pca_dimer.rst

 We want to make sure that we include residues in PCA analysis if they are resolved in more than 94% of the time.

-We can find out this using :func:`~prody.ensemble.calcOccupancies` function:
+We can find out this using :func:`~.calcOccupancies` function:

 >>> print( calcOccupancies(ensemble, normed=True).min().round(3) )
 0.252